Mask mandate may not be necessary for now, say experts | Health

 Given that the BA.2 sub-variant of the Omicron coronavirus variant drove the surge in India during the third wave, it should be possible to relax masking restrictions in public spaces, he said.

 "Getting compliance with Covid boosters is probably more important than enforcing masks."
 "We will have to think about how to return to normal life and this time appears to be as good as any, given what we know.
-Hopefully the lessons of the pandemic will stick and dealing with any future uptick in cases from a new variant will be easier, since people are now habituated to restrictions," he added.
-Immunologist Satyajit Rath said it was a "mistake" to pretend the pandemic is no longer the responsibility of the state but simply of individual people.
+Hopefully, the lessons of the pandemic will stick, and dealing with any future uptick in cases from a new variant will be easier since people are now habituated to restrictions," he added.
+Immunologist Satyajit Rath said it is a "mistake" to pretend the pandemic is no longer the responsibility of the state but simply of individual people.

 "Persistently using 'law-and-order'-style policies, such as all the restrictions is a mistake, especially when used widely and long," Rath, from Delhi's National Institute of Immunology (NII), told PTI.

-He also cautioned that removing mask restrictions may lull people into thinking that the pandemic is over and lead to lowering of overall guard against the disease.
+He also cautioned that removing mask restrictions may lull people into thinking the pandemic is over and lead to a lowering of overall guard against the disease.

 "It certainly will, but neither has it helped very much to 'mandate' masking without providing people with accessible, cheap, reusable, effective masks in the first place, and without building a community consensus about masking," he added.